Bitcrusher32/logdoc-loop-system/SPEC.md

  - a validation failure
  - a risk boundary change
  - a handoff point
- - a stop/pause/branch decision (berakpoint)
+ - a stop/pause/branch decision (breakpoint)

 The cadence is flexible.
 The purpose is continuity, not paperwork.

 ## 7. Classification of results
-Each major result across all check, hygine, breakpint, and worklfow fields should be classified.
+Each major result across all check, hygine, breakpint, and workflow fields should be classified.
 Recommended classifications:

  - VALIDATED